ardan-S/Lunar_point_model/README.md

 Having generated CSVs for each dataset, run the interpolation and then label jobscripts to generate the respective CSVs, including the final, concatenated and labelled dataset.

 ### To train the models:
 Jobscripts to train the FCNN and GCN are provided in `model/` directory.
 Hyperparameters can be adjusted in the jobscript and the model and parameters will be saved unless this argument is adjusted in the source file.
+Note the training data must be obtained in the steps above to train the models.

-### To use the models:
+### To use the saved models:
 The `run_model.pbs` jobscript can be used to load saved models and evaluate points.
 It is currently set to choose a random point from the interpolated data but can easily be modified to return a value on an external input.
 Note that the FCNN can input a single point with the associated remote sensing values for a label but the GCN requires a graph object as an input and will output labels for each node.